keetp/VisualStudioCode/README.md

 # VisualStudioCode linked directories
-# Various programs made in VSC.
+# Various programs made in the CNA software development program.
 Pretty basic stuff for the purpose of learning. :)